The best way to rank high on YouTube is to create video that your viewers love to watch – Amir Shahzeidi

-Moreover, on YouTube, your views and watch-time source aren’t limited to YouTube search.
-As your video starts picking up views and generating engagement, YouTube will start suggesting your video to other viewers that might be interested in what you’re offering.
+Moreover, on YouTube, your views and watch-time sources aren’t limited to YouTube searches.
+As your video starts picking up views and generating engagement, YouTube will start suggesting your video to other viewers who might be interested in what you’re offering.

 Remember, YouTube’s number 1 priority is to keep users on the platform and engaged.

 Make that your number 1 priority and you’ll be golden.